tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Examples

-dwc:class="Insecta": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:class has an equivalent at the rank of Class in the paramaterized bdq:sourceAuthority"
+dwc:class="Insecta": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:class has an equivalent at the rank of Class in the bdq:sourceAuthority"

-dwc:class="Magnoleopsida": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT,  Response.comment="dwc:class does not have an equivalent at the rank of Class in the parameterized bdq:sourceAuthority."
+dwc:class="Magnoleopsida": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT,  Response.comment="dwc:class does not have an equivalent at the rank of Class in the bdq:sourceAuthority"

 ### Use Cases